Neptune-Digital-UK/BASC_Tools/URL_PARAMETER_TESTING.md

 ## Implementation Complete ✅

-The eligibility evaluator now supports URL parameters with automatic evaluation.
+The eligibility evaluator now supports URL parameters with automatic evaluation. **No frontend validation is performed** - all URL parameters are accepted and sent directly to the AI for evaluation.

 This document provides test URLs and expected behaviors.

 ## Test URLs